evmos/apps/README.md

 3. Build and run the apps as highlighted by the instructions above

 Certainly!
 Here's a more detailed version with separate sections for local and live testnets, as well as an introduction:

+## Releasing

+We use [changeset][https://github.com/changesets/changesets] to manage semver and release of our packages.

+- To merge a feature, make sure to add a changeset to your PR by running `pnpm changeset add` and following the instructions.

+- To create release PRs, make sure you don't have any uncommited change, then run `pnpm release dappstore`.
+If successful, the script will return two PR links.

 ## Testnet Environment Setup